gilmar-lima/house-rocket-insights/README.md

 **Step 3.
 Data Transformation:**
 - Group properties by zip code and calculate the median of the prices within the group.
-- Generate a "Status" column informing if it is recommended to buy the property or not.
+- Generate a "status" column informing if it is recommended to buy the property or not.
+- Generate a "selling_price" with the selling price calculated.

 **Step 4.
 Exploratory Data Analysis:** perform the exploratory data analysis in order to find insights that are relevant for the business.

 **Step 5.
 Create Visualizations:**
 - Create visualizations on streamlit for each of the hypothesis.